cqdowning/cytoblast/ProjectDocument.md

 [Link to Trailer](https://youtu.be/lT30_l2WA_A)

 For the trailer, I recorded a full playthrough of the game.
 I tried to incorporate clips that showed off the game’s combat the best by picking the parts with the most action.
 I also intentionally set up the part at 0:34 where I dash through the four parasites because I thought it would look cool.
+Overall, the gameplay of Cytoblast is simple but fun so I tried to make the trailer reflect that.

 The music used in the trailer is Dark Fantasy Studio - Neon God under their [premium license](https://darkfantasystudio.com/premium-licence/).
 I purchased this license from [Humble Bundle](https://www.humblebundle.com/software/big-royaltyfree-game-dev-music-and-sfx-software).